Digestive Diseases Fellowship Program

 Our fellowship program participates in the Electronic Residency Application Services (ERAS).
 All applications to our program must be submitted via ERAS to be considered.
 We consider the entire application upon submission, though we require three letters of recommendation from anyone you choose.

 For international applicants, please note the following:

 - We do NOT accept H-1B visa applicants, so please do not apply

 - We DO accept J-1 visa applicants through the ECFMG

-We accept applications up to the date the NRMP requires rank order lists to be submitted (currently November 12).
-However, to be considered for an interview, it is highly recommended to submit your completed ERAS application no later than the end of August as we typically start interviews in September.
+We accept applications up to the date the NRMP requires rank order lists to be submitted.
+However, it is highly recommended to submit your completed ERAS application no later than July 15 to be considered for an interview.

 Fellowship Contact Information

 Section of Digestive Diseases

 Morgantown, WV 26506-9161